connerwattles/jwt-pizza/CuriosityReport.md

 ## Conclusion

 Understanding the differences between Docker and Kubernetes has deepened my appreciation for their roles in modern DevOps.
 My internship experience gave me a practical introduction to these technologies, but this report has expanded my theoretical knowledge.
-As I continue to explore tools like Kubernetes, I look forward to leveraging this curiosity-driven learning in future roles.
+As I continue to explore tools like Kubernetes, I look forward to exploring the possibilites of DevOps.
+There is a high likelyhood that I could be working full time for the same team I worked as an intern for at Dexcom and this class and the things I have learned make me excited and confident for future opportunities.